Krill Oil vs Cod Liver Oil – Which Fish Oil Is Better?

 If you’re eating low-carb or want to give keto a try, many of my clients have followed this 28-Day Keto Challenge with great success.
 Visit their website and check it out.

-Deciding on which oil to consume may involve more than determining whether vitamins or omega-3s are more important.
+Deciding on which oil to consume may involve more than determining whether benefits, vitamins or omega-3s are more important.
 With the rising costs of almost everything in the supermarkets, the cost is a likely factor.

 Krill oil costs more than cod liver oil.
 The average cod liver oil price is $18.97 per 180 softgels and krill oil is $107.97 per 180 softgels.